 Upon graduation from college, I married my wife (after dating 5 years).
 Following a three day honeymoon in New Hampshire, we left for Campus Crusade for Christ staff training in Fort Collins, CO!
 After training, we raised our financial support for 9 months, then drove across country to our assignment at Arrowhead Springs.

 We served with Campus Crusade 1979 - 1983 at their International Headquarters in San Bernardino, CA (Mass Media & International School of Theology, Computer & Personnel Departments).
 During those years, we had the privilege of sitting under the teaching of such gifted saints as Bill Bright, Vonette Bright, Josh McDowell, Steve Douglass, Walter Kaiser, J. Edwin Orr, Win Arn, Dennis Rainey, Earl Radmacher, Major Ian Thomas, Larry Burkett...
 One night, we even had the chance to show the "Jesus Film" to Brother Andrew!

-We were active in Grace Baptist Church (San Bernardino CA) and became friends with their pastor, Dr. Gary MacIntosh, who now travels the country as author and Church Growth speaker, and now teaches at a seminary.
+We were active in Grace Baptist Church (San Bernardino CA) and became friends with their pastor, Dr. Gary MacIntosh, who has traveled the country as author and Church Growth speaker, and now teaches at a seminary.

 As part of my role with the International School Of Theology, I spent time with staff & students, including Ron Jenson, Klaus Issler, & J.P.
 Moreland.

 Feeling called of the Lord to return to New England, we loaded up our personal belongings and infant daughter in a rented U-Haul and began the trip east to Massachusetts.